Cheltenham Football Club: History

 Long-time secretary Colin Anderson stood down from the role after a consecutive 11 seasons but continued on as president for a 5th season.

 At the end of season 2015 senior coach Andrew Butterfield stepped aside to be replaced by former Richmond player Des Ryan as senior coach.
 The club went on a big recruiting drive with Ryan using many of his contacts to recruit players to Jack Barker Oval.

 2016 was generally a disappointing season for the Rosellas.
 On a positive note, many under 19 players were promoted to the senior team where they gained some valuable experience.
 2016 saw club stalwart and long time President Colin Anderson step down after five years in the role and many years on the committee as Secretary.
 New President was John Graham along with a rejuvenated committee at Jack Barker Oval.

 Senior coach Des Ryan was joined at the club by brother Stephen as an assistant coach and with a host of new recruits for the 2017 season.
 Former AFL Sydney Swans listed player Sean McLaren joined the club alongside senior players Will McTaggert, Daniel Harrison, Richard Ryan and Ange Soldatas.
-The 2017 season proved disappointing again for the Rosellas, following a mid year form slump.
+The 2017 season proved disappointing again for the Rosellas, following a mid-year form slump.
 However, the side rallied late in the season to win their final five games, giving the Rosellas promise for the 2018 season.
 A highlight for the club also saw the senior team run out on Anzac Day in the SFNL's annual Anzac commemorative match in an Anzac tribute jumper; a first in the club's history.

 In season 2019 the seniors made the final five after a few years of absence.
 Defeating East Malvern and Dingley the seniors made it through to the SFNL Division 1 Grand Final for the first time since in many years.
-After defeating Dingley in the 2nd Semi final the Dingoes were a bit too strong and experienced for a youthful Rosellas.
-The grand final was played at RSEA Park Linton St Moorabbin on a very windy day which made scoring very difficult.
+After defeating Dingley in the 2nd semi-final the Dingoes were a bit too strong and experienced for a youthful Rosellas.
+The grand finale was played at RSEA Park Linton St Moorabbin on a very windy day which made scoring very difficult.

-In 2020 the club will be celebrating 130 years of the Football club which now fields seniors, reserves, thirds and under 19's men's football teams and five senior female netball teams.
+In 2020 the club celebrated 130 years of the Football club which now fields seniors, reserves, thirds and under 19's men's football teams and five senior female netball teams.

-Its junior club, the Cheltenham Junior Football Club, fields multiple junior teams in the South Metro Junior Football League.
+There is an alignment with the Cheltenham Panthers Junior Football Club, which fields junior teams in the South Metropolitan Junior Football League.

+At the conclusion of the 2022 season, Brad Berry was appointed as the Director of Coaching.